telerik/xaml-docs/controls/radrichtextbox/features/merge-documents/merge.md

 <tr>
 	<td>Insert the source document at the end of the target document.
 Source document contains a single section.</td>
 	<td>All blocks from the source document’s section are inserted at the specific location.
 The section properties are omitted.
-If the target document page orientation is portrait and the source is landscape, the result document will have portrait orientation.</td>
+If the target document's page orientation is portrait and the source document's is landscape, the result document will have portrait orientation.</td>
 </tr>

 <tr>